Skip to content

 JWT_EXPIRES_INThe expiration time for JWT tokens.7d

-ENCRYPTION_KEYA 32-byte hex string for encrypting sensitive data.
+ENCRYPTION_KEYA 32-byte hex string for encrypting sensitive data in the database.

 3. Run the Application